-The Catrike 700 may be the fastest recumbent trike available, certainly the fastest for under $3000.
+The Catrike 700 may be the fastest recumbent trike available, certainly the fastest for the price!
 It is light, low and has a 700c rear wheel for lower rolling resistance and smoother riding.
 It is much faster and lighter than some more expensive “performance” trikes.
 Its 700c rear wheel helps give it a 130” high gear so it can make use of that speed too.
 No need for extra large chainrings that may not shift well.
 I think the big rear tire gives a bit less rolling resistance, especially on textured roads like chip-seal pavement.

 Catrike 700 Recumbent Tadpole Tricycle